neurodata/progl.ai/index.md

 We invite speakers to couch their 15-20 minute presentations in terms of what they regard core questions in learning and intelligence.
 We discourage standard technical talks that are aimed at a small subset of colleagues in the same subfield.
 The presentation will be followed by a panel discussion and Q & A.

-We invite attendants to submit their questions during the talks or email us their questions up to a week prior to a given talk at [mailto](mailto:jovo@progl.ai).
+We invite attendants to submit their questions during the talks or email us their questions up to a week prior to a given talk at [jovo@progl.ai](mailto:jovo@progl.ai).

 We look forward to learning with you,